waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Plan: Reach Route 38 Western Ledge
 - Objective Start: Turn 20922
 - Current Status: On Fly map.
-Cursor at Goldenrod City (Turn 20966).
+Cursor at Olivine City (Turn 20968).
 - Strategy:
-  1. Navigate to Olivine City (Goldenrod -> Up -> Ecruteak -> Up -> Olivine).
-  2. Press A to Fly.
+  1. Press A to Fly.
-  3. Walk North to Route 39 -> Route 38 West.
+  2. Walk North to Route 39 -> Route 38 West.
-  4. Trigger Suicune flee at (3, 10).
+  3. Trigger Suicune flee at (3, 10).

 # Lessons Learned
 - Fly Map Vertical Snapping: Vertical movement snaps to the closest city in the new row.